-Jason brings 20 years of management experience to VMD, including nearly a decade in airport security.
+Jason brings 20 years of management experience to VMD, an Xcelerate Company, including over a decade in airport security.
 He has improved U.S. aviation safety and efficiency.
 Rising from Transportation Security Officer to Business Development Manager for Homeland Defense at VMD, where he is a top aviation security expert.
 He oversees screening, access control, exit lane monitoring, and compliance at major SPP airports such as Kansas City (MCI), Rochester (ROC), Atlantic City (ACY), Orlando Sanford (SFB), and Montana airports.
 His leadership includes managing over 320 TSA-certified officers at MCI, handling airport transitions, and building partnerships with federal, airport, and industry stakeholders.
 He is a PMP, Airport Security Coordinator, and Airport Certified Employee.
 Jason is dedicated to improving homeland defense and mentoring future aviation security professionals.

 Jason Ieracitano

 Business Development Manager,

 Homeland Defense

-Jleracitano@xceleratesolutions.com
+[Jleracitano@xceleratesolutions.com](mailto:Jleracitano@xceleratesolutions.com)

 Mobile: (585)802-2084